 - Nodding off or falling asleep for a second

 If you are a passenger in a car in which the driver has exhibited these signs, ask the driver if he or she remembers the last few miles he or she has driven.
 Most likely the driver won’t be able to recall this information.
 Encourage the driver to pull over and sleep or allow you to drive.

 If you are in a vehicle traveling next to another car and are worried the driver of the other car may be drowsy, there are also signs you may be able to notice, such as braking for no reason, weaving, and veering off the road.

 Fatigue slows drivers’ reactions times and leads to car crashes in Georgia and nationwide.
 If you have been injured in a wreck caused by a drowsy driver, you may have a claim for damages.
-Call the Law Offices of Shane Smith to speak with skilled Peachtree City personal injury attorney Shane Smith at (770) 487-8999 today.
+Call Shane Smith Law to speak with skilled Peachtree City personal injury attorney Shane Smith at (770) 487-8999 today.